-The name Vermont derives from the French words for green mountains, and in fall the green turns into an encompassing expanse of color that spills from hilltops to the valley floors below.
+The name Vermont derives from the French words for green mountains, and in fall the green turns into different color.
 Every shade, tone, and hue – from intense yellow to burgundy – can be found in the foliage.
-The color of the fall foliage in Vermont is magnified by the landscape: sugar maple trees, covered bridges over white water streams, mountain views, rugged ravines, and waterfalls.
-The forests of Vermont are extensive, covering the majority of the state.
-The most colorful trees are the most common and include maple, oak, birch, beech and ash.
+The color of the fall foliage in Vermont is unique by the landscape: sugar maple trees, covered bridges over white water streams, mountain views, rugged ravines, and waterfalls.
+The colorful trees include maple, oak, birch, beech and ash.

 stained glass window. fall foliage.